-Some of the rinks visited are: Withrow Park, Kew Gardens, Nathan Phillips Square (City Hall), Colonel Sam Smith Park, Greenwood Park, Richmond Green skating trail, Mel Lastman Square, Christie Pits, Dufferin Grove Park, Giovanni Caboto, Don Mills Shopping Centre, Harry Gairey, Rennie Park, Bentway Trail, Reagent Park, and obviously there will be a few repeats.
-However, if there are other rinks not mentioned here that you would like to go to then please speak up.
-Some rinks such as Richmond Green and Gage Park will require car pooling which will be coordinated.
+Here are some of the rinks we have visited: Withrow Park, Kew Gardens, Nathan Phillips Square (City Hall), Colonel Sam Smith Park Trail, Greenwood Park Trail, Richmond Green Trail, Mel Lastman Square, Christie Pits, Dufferin Grove Park, Giovanni Caboto, Don Mills Shopping Centre, Harry Gairey, Rennie Park, Bentway Trail, Gage Park Trail, College Park Trail, and Reagent Park.